cancio/rotary/README.md

 If we lived in 1960 (or even 2000) I could plug it into the wall and the project would be mostly done.
 But if I want to do anything interesting, I need to adapt it to VoIP.
 My initial thought was to hack up the inside of the phone and use a Raspberry Pi or ESP32 or something, but between driving 48V DC or replacing most of the internals it seemed a bit out of reach.
 Instead, I used the phone unmodified and connected it to a [Grandstream GS-HT802](https://www.grandstream.com/products/gateways-and-atas/analog-telephone-adaptors/product/ht802) which lists rotary support in the specs.
 This currently goes for ~$50 [on Amazon](https://www.amazon.com/Grandstream-GS-HT802-Analog-Telephone-Adapter/dp/B01JH7MYKA).

 To accomplish the other features, I wanted to use Asterisk, an open source PBX.
-Using Asterisk to make a phone that tells you jokes is a bit like using Kubernetes to host your blog, but I had a little bit of experience with it from ~20 years ago and it seemed to do everything I wanted.
-Ideally I would have been able to attach the Grandstream adapter directly to the machine running the Asterisk server.
-But for the equipment I had, I ended up attaching the Grandstream to the Raspberry Pi in my son's room, and having it bridge wifi to an old server under my desk running Asterisk.
-This hasn't flaked out yet but seems like it could be brittle.
-At some point I'd like to consolidate these into a more powerful Raspberry Pi 5 that runs Asterisk and is directly connected to the GrandStream.
+Using Asterisk to make a phone that tells you jokes is a bit like using Kubernetes to host your blog but it seemed to do everything I wanted.
+I purchased a Raspberry Pi 5 with 4gb of memory.
+I purchased a bundle from a local retailer which included an SD card, a case, power adapter, and a few other things.
+You can likely set this up on a lower-end or older version of a Raspberry Pi.

 ![Diagram of equipment setup](./images/diagram.png)